-Net position increased in 2019 due to incremental tax and special assessment revenues in excess of the funds needed for debt service and the Authority's administrative expenses.
+Net position increased in both fiscal years 2024 and 2023 due to incremental tax revenues and interest income in excess of the funds needed for debt service and the Authority's administrative expenses.
+Debt service has decreased due to the decreases in the note balance.